-The safety of your home is key to your peace of mind and security.
-For those of us who’ve experienced a home burglary in the past, we know the stress and negative effects that can be caused, beyond just a few stolen possessions.
-Alongside safety risks such as house fires and storms, burglaries are a common threat to home security.
-That’s why it’s important to take measures to burglar proof your house by following a few key home safety tips.
+Is my home safe?
+The security of your home is key to your peace of mind and your family’s safety.
+Those of us who’ve experienced a home burglary or an attempted break-in know the stress and adverse effects that can be caused beyond just a few stolen possessions.

 Ever wondered how often burglars return to the same home?
-In many cases, thieves will return to properties that they are familiar with.
-That’s why taking the right precautions is important to deter unwanted visitors.
-Here are some burglar proofing ideas that can help:
+In many cases, thieves will return to properties that are familiar to them.
+That’s why taking the proper precautions is vital to deter unwanted visitors.
+Here are some burglar-proofing ideas that can help.

-Did you know that 66% of home break-ins are due to unlocked doors or windows?
-That means that two out of three home break-ins can be avoided, simply by learning how to burglar proof your windows and doors.
-Make sure you secure them whenever you’re asleep or leaving the house – particularly in summer, when you’re more likely to have had them open.
-If your home features security screens by Amplimesh® you can breathe easier thanks to a number of security benefits, including a three-point locking mechanism on all Security Doors as standard.
+Open doors and windows are a shortcut for intruders.
+Ensure you secure them whenever you’re asleep or leaving the house – particularly in summer when you’re more likely to have had them open.
+If your home features security screens by Amplimesh®, you can breathe easier thanks to several security benefits, including a premium three-point locking mechanism on all Security Doors.

 Store valuables in a safe

-While your security screens do a fair amount when it comes to keeping your home safe from intruders, you may have a few special possessions that you’d like to protect more than others.
+Every household has possessions you’d like to protect more than others.
 Consider installing a safe for any items that are particularly valuable or significant to you.

 Know your neighbours